The dataregistry package

 Parameters:

-DatasetTable.add_keywords(dataset_id, keywords)
+DatasetTable.add_keywords(dataset_id, keyword)

 Parameters: